qbrilliance/qristal-core/docs/md/vqe.md

     ❗ The number of qubits must be consistent with the Hamiltonian

-    ⚙ For the default ansatz in QB SDK, it is required to that:
+    ⚙ For the default ansatz in Qristal, it is required to that:
      `len(theta) == 3*qn*ansatz_depth`